When I found this out I went W.O.W and it opened my eyes to a new possibility...

 That's quite a list that can be combatted by taking Omega oils!

-Our diets are relatively rich in Omega 6’s EFA’s as we can get this from eggs, plant based oils, poultry and grains; in fact we can get too much of the Linoleic acids except the GLA (evening primrose, starflower); so that is why it's a supplement.
+Our diets are relatively rich in Omega 6’s EFA’s as we can get this from eggs, plant based oils, poultry and grains; in fact we can get too much of the Linoleic acids in food.
+The one exception is the GLA (evening primrose, starflower); so that is why it's a supplement.

 The Omega 3’s are more from the cold water fish and we consume less of these and so this is the group that you should be supplementing more in.
 With new research coming out all the time showing that cultures rich in 3’s diet have less dementia, depression, ADHD and bipolar disorders this really maybe evidence that we’re in a culture that is suffering from Omega 3 deficiency.

-Fish oils have come along way since Cod liver oil , in fact this is the one you shouldn't have now.
-Cod livers are heavily polluted nowadays so creators have looked to finding purer sources of fish oil, krill oil and for vegans from algae.
-I take the latter as fish oils make me ill as soon as the capsule dissolves, so if you find it difficult to take I do suggest Cytoplan's Vegan Omega 3 oil.
+Fish oils have come along way since Cod liver oil, in fact this is the one you shouldn't have now.
+Cod livers are heavily polluted nowadays so creators have looked to finding purer sources of fish oil, krill oil and for vegans its extractedfrom algae.

 If you start to take these in earnest then they can upset your stomach and your bowels at first, so consume in smaller doses and take with food until your system becomes used to the additional dose.